Fidelity Before Structure: Verbatim Chunks Beat Lossy Artifact Extraction in Long-Conversation LLM Memory: Extended Related Work

 \subsection{Graph-Based Knowledge Organization}

-GraphRAG \cite{edge2024graphrag} and related approaches \cite{yasunaga2021qagnn, zhang2022greaselm} leverage graph structures to organize and retrieve knowledge.
+\looseness=-1 GraphRAG \citep{edge2024graphrag} and related approaches \citep{yasunaga2021qagnn, zhang2022greaselm} leverage graph structures to organize and retrieve knowledge.
 These systems excel at capturing relational information and enabling multi-hop reasoning over structured knowledge bases.
 However, existing graph-based methods are predominantly designed for \textit{static document collections}---corpora that are processed offline and queried at inference time.
-The dynamic, incremental nature of conversational knowledge poses distinct challenges: artifacts must be extracted in real-time, the graph structure must evolve with each turn, and retrieval must balance recency with relevance.
-CogCanvas addresses these challenges through online artifact extraction and incremental graph construction.
+The dynamic, incremental nature of conversational knowledge poses distinct challenges: stored items must be produced in real time, any graph structure must evolve with each turn, and retrieval must balance recency with relevance.
+The artifact pipeline under test meets these requirements through online extraction and incremental graph construction---and our ablation shows that meeting them does not rescue the representation: the same incremental machinery over verbatim chunks performs better at every question type (Table~\ref{tab:locomo_results}).